 Borough-wide evidence and rationale for the introduction of the Blue Badge exemptions can be found in the resident impact assessment (RIA) which accompanies the Executive Report on people-friendly streets which was published in October 2021.
-It is worth noting that the RIAs are now called EqIAs again.
+(It is worth noting that the EqIAs were previously referred to in Islington as Resident Impact Assessments.)
 Islington has one of the lowest proportions of car ownership per household in the country, with 71% of households having no access to a car.
 (Source: Streetspace funding guidance - Appendix 7 2021).
 Transport for London (TfL) has analysed that two thirds of car journeys in London can be walked or cycled - this proportion is likely to be even greater in an inner London borough like Islington.
 The implication of these figures is that there is great potential for a large number of trips in Islington to be made by modes other than private car, and even that many existing car journeys could be shifted to active travel modes, with public health and air quality benefits for all Islington residents.